gm-sb/chain-me-up/README.md

 We chose to use MongoDB to store our data because MongoDB's BSON format fit the format of our data nicely.
 While choosing options, there were two key constraints we had in mind:

--It should be very easy to quickly retrieve a branch along with all of its ancestors, up till the root of the tree.
+- It should be very easy to quickly retrieve a branch along with all of its ancestors, up till the root of the tree.
 This operation is important because it is how we construct the history of a story, up till the point when a user is contributing to it.

 - It should be very easy to quickly retrive a branch with all of its child trees, along with all of the relationships in between.
 This is important because a core feautre of Looseleaf is the ability to navigate a full tree.
 This is only possible if we can quickly pull from the database a tree's content as well as the content of all of its child trees.